 Dougherty Arts Center / 1110 Barton Springs Rd. www.austintexas.gov/DAC

-Curated by co-producing artists directors Diana Lynn Small, Florinda Bryant, and Jenny Larson.
-Salvage Vanguard announces The Three-Headed Monster Festival of New Plays, including three weekends of solo performances that examine the fears and beasts ruling U.S. American life.
-Where do these monsters come from?
-What can be sourced to inspire monsters of hope, justiceand reconciliation?
+Curated by co-producing artistic directors Florinda Bryant, Jenny Larson, and Diana Lynn Small.
+Salvage Vanguard announces The Three-Headed Festival of New Plays, including three weekends of solo performances that examine the fears and beasts ruling U.S. American life.
+Where do these pressures come from?
+What can be sourced to inspire monsters of hope, justice and reconciliation?

 Oct 26 - 28 Mad and a Goat by Diana Lynn Small

-Nov 2 - 4 You Never Can Always Sometimes Tell by Stacey Karen Robinson
+Nov 2 - 4 You Never Can Always Sometimes Tell (work-in-progress) by Stacey Karen Robinson

 “Y’all thought it was the end of the world, but we know different.
 Hyeah in this shaking… Hear in this shaking… As it begins~” Stacey Karen Robinson performs her new solo exploration.
 Mixing song, movement and her distinctive storytelling style.
 Written and Performed by Stacey Karen Robinson